Emberlynn-Loo/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

     * 2a1.
-JENGA informs the user the list is empty.
+Gene-nieinforms the user the list is empty.

       Use case ends.

 * 3a.
 Given UUID is invalid or does not exist.

     * 3a1.
-JENGA shows an error message.
+Gene-nie shows an error message.

       Use case resumes at step 4.